d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 ## [**Prediction**]

-During predicting, we need to standardize the input image in each channel and transform them into the four-dimensional input format required by the convolutional neural network.
+When predicting, we need to standardize the input image in each channel and transform the image into the four-dimensional input format required by the CNN.

 ```{.python .input}
 def predict(img):